LorenzoMauri/Twitter-US-Airline-Sentiment-Classification/README.md

 * Support Vector Machine (SVM)

-Moreover a `Text Augmentation` technique is employed to deal with the dataset's class imbalance problem and a wordcloud visualization is shown.
+Moreover a `Text Augmentation` technique is employed to solve the classes imbalance problem and a wordcloud visualization is presented.

 #### Report